 Aboriginal cultural heritage considerations

-Aboriginal cultural heritage refers to places, object and stories which are significant for Aboriginal people and the story of New South Wales.
-The Burra Charter and Indigenous Cultural Heritage Management provides guidance to practitioners about the application of the Burra Charter within the field of Aboriginal cultural heritage management.
+Aboriginal cultural heritage refers to places, objects and stories which are significant for Aboriginal people and the story of New South Wales.

 Environmental assessment of development without consent